Middagh/LandingPageProfessional/README.md

-Static Landing Page, this is a basic structure using Bootstrap for a professional landing page.
-To initialize it, you need to clone the repository and then use a Live Server to preview the webpage.

 # My Project

 Welcome to my  project.
 Here you will find important information and guides to get started.
+This is a Static Landing Page, with a basic structure using Bootstrap for a professional landing page.

 ## Installation